xtonik/Z85J/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, as long as you include the original copyright and license notice in all copies or substantial portions of the software.

 ## TODO
 - [ ] Rewrite benchmark to use JMH and move it to separate module if necessary
 - [ ] Register project in Maven central repository